tlindsay42/ArmorPowerShell/docs/cmd_get.rst

     Get-ArmorUser

 SYNOPSIS
-    This cmdlet retrieves a list of users in your account.
+    Retrieves details about the user accounts in your account.

 SYNTAX